Pre-school education and childcare

 Pre-school childcare providers are regulated by law.
 Find out about the rules concerning play groups, day nurseries,crèches, childminders and other service providers.

-The ECCE scheme provides a free year of early childhood care and education for children of pre-school age.
+The ECCE scheme provides up to 2 years of early childhood care and education for children of pre-school age.